Agrarsense

 Cameras are by far the most performance heavy sensors in the simulator.
 Each Camera sensor adds significant GPU load and minor/medium CPU load.

-Each Camera sensor creates its own custom Unreal window.
+Each Camera sensor creates its own custom Unreal window where the camera view is rendered.

 Parameter Type Default Description